 The answer is simple and it’s kind of logic when you think of it.

-I’ve always looked at eating raw like it’s only for temporary weight loss, detox and nothing you could live on a normal day-to-day basis.
+I’ve always looked at eating raw like it’s only for temporary weight loss, detox, and nothing you could live on a normal day-to-day basis.
 And don’t get me started on the expenses!
-But the more I look into it the more possible it seems to be, it’s just a matter of compensations.
+But the more I look into it the more possible it seems to be, it’s just a matter of compensation.

-Peter is also intrigued by this diet, and either way it felt like we were going towards this direction anyways.
-We really want to grow our own crops and be self provided and just be as natural and happy as we can be.
-However, we are not looking at going fully raw here, but more of incorporate it further into our lives; to eat at least 50-80% raw everyday.
+Peter is also intrigued by this diet, and either way, it felt like we were going in this direction anyways.
+We really want to grow our own crops and be self-provided and just be as natural and happy as we can be.
+However, we are not looking at going fully raw here, but more of incorporating it further into our lives; to eat at least 50-80% raw every day.
 I think it’s called High Raw Vegan, although meat such as chicken and fish will occur in our diet.

 Another fascinating thing was Kristina’s story on how her eyes changed color, from a dark brown to almost blue by her raw diet.
 It really says itself how important diet is and how much it effects our body from the inside out!

 Eating Raw sounds expensive, and it is and also isn’t.
 I’ve thought long and hard about it and come to the conclusion that it’s all about compensation, and most of it comes naturally.
 For example, Kristina talks a lot about how you won’t need to spend money on medical bills because (depending on your sickness) thanks to the raw diet you will be “cured”.
 Veggies aren’t that expensive if you think about it, it’s cheaper than a bag of chicken fillets.
-Eating home instead of going out to eat (lunch) can save you just half the price for two persons.
+Eating home instead of going out to eat (lunch) can save you just half the price for two people.
 And everyone can grow something at home, whether it’s oregano or some pea sprouts, You can do it!
 And I will tell you another thing, Food is the best skincare of them all!
 When you feed your body colorful foods it will show in your skin, so say goodbye to expensive skincare, you won’t need them!
 And suddenly you’ve got all this money to buy delicious fruits and veggies for!
-What is more exciting about a raw diet is that you can either munch them as snacks or you could make them into delicious meals (think smoothies and salads).
-So, if you are interested in similar innovative recipes, then it might be a good idea to take a look at websites like

-1 Raw Plant.
 Who knows, you just might end up acquiring healthy habits in the end!
 Be mindful that, there are some expenses in the beginning.
-I’m not saying that you need all of this, but if you’re invested in the idea than these things can be really helpful in eating raw:
+I’m not saying that you need all of this, but if you’re invested in the idea then these things can be really helpful in eating raw: